 Which two energy resources are both non-renewable?

-Which statement about the electrolysis of molten lead(II) bromide using carbon electrodes is correct?
+Which statement about carbon dioxide is correct?